-·

-All 6th and 7th-grade Art courses are quarter-long

-Music: Band and Performing Arts: Dance Visual Arts courses.

-Choral Music and Theatre All 8th grade Art courses are semester-long courses.

-6th Grade: 6th Grade: 6th Grade: 6th Grade:

-Beginning Woodwinds Dance Visual Art Must take:

-and Percussion Drama: Theatre Beginning Woodwinds/ Brass/Percussion

-Beginning Brass and History and Band Ensemble

-Percussion 7th Grade: Plus two of the following: Choral Music,

-Band Ensemble 7th Grade: Visual Art Dance, Drama, Visual Art, Foundations of

-Choral Music Dance Academic Success (Interdisciplinary

-Drama: Improvisation 8th Grade: course)

-7th Grade: Musical Theatre Visual Art Or

-Woodwinds and Exploration of Visual Must take:

-Percussion 8th Grade: and Media Arts Choral Music

-Brass and Percussion Dance Plus three other courses from the

-Band Ensemble Drama following: Choral Music, Dance, Drama,

-Choral Music Musical Theatre Visual Art, Foundations of Academic

-Success (Interdisciplinary course)

-8th Grade:

-Band Ensemble 7th Grade:

-Choral Music Must take:

-Woodwinds/ Brass/ Percussion and Band

-Ensemble

-Plus two different courses from the

-following: Choral Music, Dance, Drama,

-Musical Theatre, or Visual Art

-Or Market Call Call Call

-Must take one of the following:

-• Choral Music

-Musical Theatre Plant 1:66 The state of the state

-Plus three different courses from the

-following: Choral Music, Dance, Drama,

-Musical Theatre, or Visual Art (courses

-from this category may be taken for only

-one quarter in 7th grade)

-8th Grade:

-Must take 2 semesters of Music, Performing

-Art, or Visual Art classes.
-It is recommended that Band Ensemble be taken for two

-semesters.
-All other art courses may only be taken for one semester each.

-taken for one semester each.
+Music: Band and Choral Music Performing Arts: Dance and Theatre Visual Arts All 6th and 7th-grade Art courses are quarter-long courses.
+All 8th grade Art courses are semester-long courses.
+6th Grade: Band Choral Music Introduction to Popular Music 7th Grade: Band Choral Music Introduction to Popular Music 8th Grade: Band Ensemble Choral Music Introduction to Popular Music 6th Grade: Dance History 7th Grade: Dance Musical Theatre 8th Grade: Dance Musical Theatre 6th Grade: Visual Art 7th Grade: Visual Art 8th Grade: Visual Art Exploration of Visual and Media Arts Must take: ■ Band for a semester or year.
+If taking for a semester, must also take two of the following: Choral Music (may be taken twice), Dance, Introduction to Popular Music, Visual Art, Foundations of Academic Success (Interdisciplinary course) Or Must take: ■ Choral Music Plus three different courses from the following: Choral Music, Dance, Introduction to Popular Music, Visual Art, Foundations of Academic Success (Interdisciplinary course) 7th Grade: Must take: ■ Band for a semester or year.
+If taking for a semester, must also take two of the following: Choral Music (may be taken twice), Dance, Introduction to Popular Music, Visual Art, Foundations of Academic Success (Interdisciplinary course) Or Must take one of the following: ■ Choral Music ■ Musical Theatre Plus three different courses from the following: Choral Music (may be taken twice), Dance, Introduction to Popular Music, Musical Theatre Plus three different courses from the following: Choral Music (may be taken twice), Dance, Introduction to Popular Music, Musical Theatre, or Visual Art 8th Grade: Must take 2 semesters of Music, Performing Art, or Visual Art classes.
+It is recommended that Band be taken for two semesters.
+Choral Music may also be taken for two semesters.
+All other art courses may only be taken for one

 English

 6th Grade English 7th Grade English 8th Grade English All English courses are yearlong courses and are required each year.

-Global and Social l Studies •
+Global and Social Studies '

 Social Studies

-6th Grade: Ancient and Classical 7th Grade: United States History 8th Grade: World Geography • All Social Studies courses are yearlong courses and as required each year.
+6th Grade: Ancient and Classical 7th Grade: United States History 8th Grade: World Geography · All Social Studies courses are yearlong courses and are required each year.
 This course provides Upper School credit and will be listed on the Upper School transcript.
 All courses that provide Upper School credit in Middle School are 1.0 credit courses.

-World Language
+World Language I

-6th Grade: French Ia 7th Grade: French Ib 8th Grade: French II Intro French II 6th Grade: Spanish Ia 7th Grade: Spanish Ib 8th Grade: Spanish II Intro Spanish II All World Language courses are yearlong courses and required each year except by Division Head approvated.
+6th Grade: French Ia 7th Grade: French Ib \$\ddot 8th Grade: French II Intro \$\ddot French II 6th Grade: Spanish Ia 7th Grade: Spanish Ib & 8th Grade: Spanish II Intro & Spanish II All World Language courses are yearlong courses and are required each year except by Division Head approval.
 Level Ia and Ib language courses or Level II Intro courses will count as the Level I credit on the Upper School transcript using Level Ib or II Intro course grades.
 All courses that provide Upper School credit in Middle School are 1.0 credit courses and are not included in the Upper School GPA calculation.
 This course provides Upper School credit and will be listed on the Upper School transcript.
 All courses that provide Upper School credit in Middle School are 1.0 credit courses.